In This Article

 Transaction pricing works best when:

-• Your volume fluctuates more than 50% between peak and slow months
+- Your volume fluctuates more than 50 percent between peak and slow months

 Hidden Costs in Mortgage Platform Pricing That Vendors Do Not Advertise

-Every pricing conversation should include these questions.
-Most vendors will not volunteer the answers.
+Every pricing conversation should include the questions below.
+Most vendors will not volunteer the answers, and most contract redlines will not surface them either unless you ask in writing.

-Implementation and migration costs.
+- Implementation and migration costs.
 Moving from one platform to another involves data migration, custom configuration, integration setup, and staff training.
-These costs reach $50,000-$100,000 for a mid-size lender and are rarely included in the quoted price.
+These costs reach $50,000 to $100,000 for a mid-size lender and are rarely included in the quoted price.
 Ask for a total first-year cost that includes implementation.

-Storage and data retention fees.
+- Storage and data retention fees.
 Mortgage loan files are large.
 Document images, appraisal reports, income verification records, and compliance documentation add up fast.
-Some platforms charge overage fees when storage exceeds the plan limit.
+Some platforms charge overage fees when storage exceeds the plan limit, and those overages compound year over year because regulatory retention requirements prevent you from purging old records.

-Integration and API fees.
-Connecting your platform to credit bureaus, income verification services, and document management systems sometimes carries per-connection or per-call charges separate from the core subscription.
+- Integration and API fees.
+Connecting your platform to credit bureaus, income verification services, document management systems, and your core banking platform sometimes carries per-connection or per-call charges separate from the core subscription.
+This is where most pricing surprises live, and it is the line item that a well-built integration spine eliminates entirely.

 The Hybrid Model Leading Lenders Are Adopting